blazium-engine/blazium-docs/tutorials/rendering/multiple_resolutions.rst

-In any case, while changing the root Viewport params is probably the most flexible way to deal with the problem, it can be a lot of work, code and guessing, so Godot provides a set of parameters in the project settings to handle multiple resolutions.
+In any case, while changing the root Viewport params is probably the most flexible way to deal with the problem, it can be a lot of work, code and guessing, so Blazium provides a set of parameters in the project settings to handle multiple resolutions.

 Stretch settings